Am I eligible to use the IRS Data Retrieval Tool?

 - The parents’ marital status is “Unmarried and both legal parents living together.”

-Any students or parents who meet the above criteria will need to enter their tax return information manually.
+Any students or parents who meet the above criteria will need to manually enter their tax return information.

-Additionally, students or parents who filed their tax returns electronically within the last three weeks, or through the mail within the last 11 weeks, might need to enter their tax return information manually or return at a later date to transfer their tax return information into the FAFSA, as their tax return information might not be available for transfer from the IRS.
+Additionally, students or parents who filed their tax returns electronically within the last three weeks or through the mail within the last 11 weeks, might need to manually enter their tax return information or return at a later date to transfer their tax return information into the Free Application of Federal Student Aid (FAFSA®) form because their tax return information might not be available for transfer from the IRS.